 Bill grew up sailing Sabots, Finn, Lightnings and Star Class boats in San Diego.
 Crewing for Don Trask in the Star Class the two won the North American Championships in 1966 and were 3rd in the world championships in 1967.
 They also placed third in the Star Class US Olympic Trials in 1968.
 He was formerly Executive VP for Performance Sailcraft Corp,

-Bill Hoehler races a J/105, is a past Commodore of the Tiburon Yacht Club, a past Officer of the Yacht Racing Association of San Francisco, and is Counsel to the Hanson Bridgett law firm in San Francisco.
-Bill is also on the Laguna Honda Hospital Volunteers Board of Directors and a Director and Officer of the St. Francis Sailing Foundation.
+Bill races a J/105, is a past Commodore of the Tiburon Yacht Club, a past Officer of the Yacht Racing Association of San Francisco, and is a retired attorney.
+Bill is also a Director and Officer of the St. Francis Sailing Foundation.
 He is one of the founders of TISC.

-Dave raced Highlanders, 470s, Lightnings and Snipes in the Midwest and East Coast where he also taught racing, rules and tactics courses at sailing clubs, Y’s and community boating centers.
-After Snipes and before rebuilding a ’78 vintage J/24 to race in Marblehead, Dave coached age-group soccer and was a junior high advisor and mission trip chaperone for church youth groups.
-He and his wife moved to California in 2003.
-He retired from hi-tech sales and marketing in 2012 to join the TISC board of directors and spend more time on Clipper Cove.
+Dave raced Highlanders, 470s, Lightnings and Snipes in the Midwest and East Coast where he also taught racing, rules and tactics at sailing clubs, Y’s and community boating centers.
+After Snipes and before rebuilding a ’78 vintage J/24 to race in Marblehead, Dave coached age-group soccer.
+He and his wife moved to Bristol, Rhode Island a few years ago so they could sail with their grandchildren.